-Thanks to rapidly advancing technology, it has never been easier to capture amazing aerial images and video of the world’s most beautiful places.
+Thanks to rapidly advancing technology, it has never been easier to capture amazing aerial images and videos of the world’s most beautiful places.
 Even a very basic drone can produce some of the most breathtaking photography you have ever seen.
 And, just like many could have predicted, a drone that is basically a remote-controlled toy for those obsessed with photos and videos is just as much fun to fly as it is to capture images.

-When you are just getting started into drone photography, it might seem a little overwhelming.
+When you are just getting started on drone photography, it might seem a little overwhelming.
 Luckily we have compiled a list of some great tips to not only help you get a good start with a brand new drone but excel in drone photography!

 1. Pick a drone that will suit your needs and your skills

 As you probably already know, there are hundreds if not thousands of different drones out on the market to choose from.
 So what kind of drone should you consider getting for yourself?
 There are two basic types of drones, those with built-in cameras, and those that are not.
 Drones with built-in cameras are usually larger, and their cameras are often unable to be upgraded.
 This means that you are stuck with whatever quality (good or bad) the camera gives you.

 Other drones that allow you to attach your own camera, like a GoPro, could be a little easier to handle as you will already know how to run your camera.
 These might also be cheaper, but these types of drones will not allow you to see what your drone sees as many that have their own built-in camera allow you to do.

 2. Read the Instruction Manual and Learn to Use Your Drone